themanual/ebooks/issue-4-sample/EPUB/html/content/author-1-article.md

 It’s almost completely empty.
 There is no airport in Dongguan to bring shoppers from more populated areas, and there are no highways that reach the mall’s location.

 The New South China Mall is the largest, but far from the only mall in the world standing vacant.
-All over the world, the great hulking masses of ‘dead malls’ loom over the suburbs, the ghosted outlines of dismantled signs on the walls of the department stores like the shadows of an earlier age of commerce.
+All over the world, the great hulking masses of “dead malls” loom over the suburbs, the ghosted outlines of dismantled signs on the walls of the department stores like the shadows of an earlier age of commerce.

-Edged out by the rise of ‘big box’ stores like Wal-Mart and Target, and unable to adapt to the changing calculus of a series of economic downturns, the shopping mall has become a symbol  of stagnation and decay.
-But it began as something completely different, an ambitious idea in the mind of the man with the now dubious distinction of being credited as the ‘inventor’ of the shopping mall.
+Edged out by the rise of “big box” stores like Wal-Mart and Target, and unable to adapt to the changing calculus of a series of economic downturns, the shopping mall has become a symbol of stagnation and decay.
+But it began as something completely different, an ambitious idea in the mind of the man with the now dubious distinction of being credited as the “inventor” of the shopping mall.

 Victor Gruen, an architect and city planner who grew up in Vienna, was disgusted by the American suburbs.
 Inspired by the broad plazas and civic centers of Europe, he hoped to design a new built environment that would restore a sense of civic life and community to the sprawling, isolating chaos of the suburbs.
 As the architect for the Southdale Mall near Minneapolis, the first enclosed shopping center in the United States, his original designs included plans for a 400-acre development with apartment buildings, houses, schools, a medical center, parks, and a lake.